39 of the Best Sandwiches in the world

 Muffaletta – New Orleans USA

+If you know your sandwiches then you will know that the famous sandwiches list will always include a Muffaletta.
 Italian immigrants who settled into New Orleans’ Lower French Quarter in the late 19th and early 20th century invented this quintessential New Orleans sandwich made from round, sesame-covered loaves of Sicilian bread stuffed with layers of salami, cheese, olives, lettuce, tomatoes

 Inside the muffaletta, layers of chopped olive salad, Genoa salami, ham and various kinds of cheese (often with Swiss and provolone) mingle to a mouthwatering effect.